marcusoftnet/marcusoftnet.github.io/_posts/2012-03-08-should-i-add-bugs-scenarios-in-my.md

 It’s not every possible way that the user story can be played out… It’s key examples to help us collaboratively understand the story better.

-So back to Hugos questions; should I add scenarios for bugs under the specification?
+So back to Hugo's questions; should I add scenarios for bugs under the specification?
 No probably not – is my answer.
 The specification will, over time, be cluttered with a lot of scenarios and the nice idea of a user story with examples that gives clarifying examples is lost.

 ### So no bug scenarios then?